Quick answer

 Profiles with more than 100 photos get significantly more direction requests and website clicks than those with fewer than 10.
 This is documented in Google's own data.
 Photos signal to Google that this is an active, legitimate business.
 They also signal to customers before they decide to call.

 Check for: How many photos do you have?
 When was the last one added?
-You need: exterior photos (storefront or vehicle), interior photos, team photos, before/after work photos, and product/service photos.
 Aim for adding 4-6 new photos per month.
 Google shows when photos were added and prioritizes recent ones.

 Google Posts are short updates that appear directly on your Business Profile in search results.
 They expire after 7 days (for standard posts) but are indexed during that window.
 Businesses that post weekly see measurably higher profile engagement than those that post monthly or not at all.